Donald Trump Says He’d Accept Dirt Against Opponents Offered By Foreign Sources: ‘I Think I’d Take It’

 — CNN (@CNN) June 12, 2019

 This pronouncement naturally led the host, Stephanopoulos, to go back to the infamous closed-door Trump Tower meeting where his son, Donald Trump Jr., was offered dirt on Hillary Clinton by a Russian agent.
-Asked if his son should have accepted the offer, or called the FBI, Trump went on to give reasons as to why he thought that calling the FBI was never a solution.
+When asked if his son should have accepted the offer, or called the FBI, Trump went on to give reasons as to why he thought that calling the FBI was never a solution.
 He said that no good ever came of calling the agency.

 “I’ll tell you what, I’ve seen a lot of things over my life.
 I don’t think in my whole life I’ve ever called the FBI.
 In my whole life.
 You don’t call the FBI.
 You throw somebody out of your office, you do whatever you do,” Trump said.
-“Oh, give me a break – life doesn’t work that way.”
+“Oh, give me a break – life doesn’t work that way,” he added.